-The University’s Working Spouse/SSDP policy requires spouses/SSDPs of University employees who have access to employer subsidized (at least 50%) medical and dental insurance to elect that coverage as primary.
+The University’s working spouse policy requires spouses of University employees who have access to employer subsidized (at least 50%) medical and dental insurance to elect that coverage as primary.
 These spouses are only permitted to have secondary access to University medical and dental insurance policies.

 What insurance is available to my family if my spouse is employed and the employer pays for at least 50% of the insurance cost?

-The University’s Working Spouse/SSDP policy requires spouses and same sex domestic partners of University employees to elect their employer’s insurance coverage if it is at least 50% employer subsidized.
-Spouses and same sex domestic partners can then select secondary medical and dental coverage through the University.
+The University’s working spouse policy requires spouses of University employees to elect their employer’s insurance coverage if it is at least 50% employer subsidized.
+Spouses can then select secondary medical and dental coverage through the University.

 Your spouse will not be affected by the working spouse policy.
 However, if your spouse becomes eligible for medical and dental insurance through their employer during the year, you must notify the Office of Benefits Administration within 30 days to make changes to your enrollment.